chessapig/chessapig.github.io/_posts/ihp/2026-01-26-wunderlich.md

   </div>
 </div>

-To do this, we need that each edge is the same length.
-Then, we can exploit symmetry!
-If all edges are the same, then the quadrilateral has two mirror symmetries in three dimensional space.
+To do this, we need that every edge is the same length.
+Then we exploit symmetry!
+Since all edges are the same, then the quadrilateral has two mirror symmetries in three dimensional space.
 The planes of reflection contains one of the diagonals, and is the perpendicular to the other.
 <div class="card my-4 shadow-sm" style="max-width: 400px; margin: auto;">
   <img src="/assets/ihp/wunderlich/figures/symmetries.jpeg" alt="the same quadrelateral as above, with mirror planes passing through each oppisite pair of verticies" class="card-img-top" >